 What’s the difference between an annuity and IRA?

 Often debated among “financial experts” is whether an annuity should ever be used in a tax-qualified IRA.
 Both annuities and IRAs provide income tax deferral.
-Therefore, it may at first seem redundant to place an annuity inside a qualified retirement plan.
+Therefore, placing an annuity inside a qualified retirement plan may initially seem redundant.

-That might be true if the only benefit an annuity offered is tax deferral.
-But, the fact is, annuities offer many advantages, whether held inside or outside of an IRA.
+That might be true if an annuity’s only benefit is tax deferral.
+But, the fact is, annuities offer many advantages, whether held inside or outside an IRA.

 Annuities are flexible investment products that can help you achieve your long-term financial goals and provide a source of retirement income.
 Tax deferral alone is not a sufficient reason to use an annuity in an IRA.
 But income options, death benefit protection, investment selections and services, and flexibility are benefits an annuity can bring to an IRA.